 This is the second in a five-part series of posts that focuses on profitability in small law firms and solo practices.

-- continuing to serve unprofitable clients when there is no reasonable prospect that they ever will become profitable
+1. A firm continues to serve unprofitable clients when there is no reasonable prospect that they ever will become profitable.

-- continuing to tolerate unprofitable performance by partners
+3. A firm continues to tolerate unprofitable performance by partners.

 the "80-20 rule" ... with a vengence

 Many law firm partners have heard of the "80-20 rule."
 In most law firms, roughly 80% of the firm's fee revenue is produced by approximately 20% of its clients.
 This ratio can vary, depending on the nature of the client base and the services that the firm offers.
 We occasionally have measured even greater fee concentrations -- even higher than 90%-10% -- as well as less intense ones.
 However, in most cases our measurements have tended to fall in a relatively narrow range centered on 80-20.

 This typical level of concentration should never be assumed as a benchmark or "best practice."
 To the contrary, the 80-20 phenomenon poses risks for all law firms, but especially for small firms, for whom the loss of even one major client can be a financial disaster.
 Moreover, the small firm's potential profitability usually is dragged down -- with much greater adverse impact than in larger firms -- by a large group of clients who, as a group, have never been profitable and probably will never be profitable.

 looking at the bottom of your firm's client base